Artistic representation of Earth surrounded by dynamic clouds, symbolizing the global impacts of climate change and rising temperatures.

 Evidence of Climate Change

-Throughout history, the climate of the earth has changed dramatically.
-About seven cycles of glacial advance and retreat have occurred in the past 650,000 years.
-These changes in the climate are due to the earth's orbit plus the small variation of solar energy our planet receives.
+The Earth's climate has changed dramatically throughout history.
+In the past 650,000 years, about seven cycles of glacial advance and retreat have occurred.
+These changes are due to the Earth's orbit and the small variation of solar energy our planet receives.

-The current climate situation of the earth is significant because it has been caused by 95% of human activity since the mid-20th century.
+The current climate situation on Earth is significant because 95% of human activity since the mid-20th century has caused it.

 Today, it now proceeds at a rate that was unprecedented for millennia.
 These are some of the evidence of climate change: